-Tran waived through the same QC Jeep that had sat inside the fence hours earlier.
+Later, Tran waived through the same QC Jeep that had sat inside the fence hours earlier.
 A small Vietnamese boy, age twelve or so, was in the back seat, which added to the unusual night.
+I didn't know then that the boy in the jeep knew what happened to the villagers.

 The AP relief truck showed up and as I climbed into the back Tran shouted, "You Numba-Ten-Thou-Bull-Sheeter-John-Wayne-Me!"
+Even then, he was BS-ing me with pigeon-English (his English was actually pretty good).

-I replied, "You Boocoo Dingy-Dau Numba-Ten-Thou-VC-Me!"
-I then noticed the black oil stained trails were actually dark dirt-clod-globs and a muddy scarlet ribbon of blood.
+I replied in kind, "You Boocoo Dinky-Dau, Doo-Mao-Me, Numba-Ten-Thou-VC Madame Ky-Me!"
+Looking down from the relief truck, I noticed the black oil stained trails were dark dirt-clod-globs, and a muddy scarlet ribbon of blood.